 - Address: 14 Madison Ave.

 Reward your hungover body with plant-based, sugar-free food which is served up daily at the Live Organic Food Bar.
 The menu which includes kimchi pancakes and pulled burdock burrito is organic, gluten and wheat free too.

 Rarely do you hear of a city v resident demolishment story fall on the side of the homeowner but in this case, we have a winner!
 The Valkos family of 54 ½ St. Patrick Street. won the battle to remain in the 1970s so the developers sliced it in half like a birthday cake.

 Toronto’s famous Cube House looks to have lost its plot to a scrapyard so check out the Half House before the other half disappears too.

 - Address: 54 ½ St. Patrick St (thanks for the picture Andrew Stapley!)

-8. Graffiti Avenue
+8. Graffiti Alley

 Obviously cool equates to graffiti in any city!
 Toronto’s Queen Street West has its own colorful corridor of street art.
 Unfortunately, the word is out at the two blocks of graffiti get rammed with visitors so go early for those Instagram worthy shots!

 Grab a few beers from Bellwoods Brewery and head to Trinity Bellwoods Park for a serious people watching sesh!

 - Address: 790 Queen St W.